 It made me wonder whether some of the things that seem to happen by magic are evidence of birth-related fairies?
 Many midwives probably already suspect the existence of braccia burglaria fairies, who make their nests from the labels that regularly disappear from new babies’ arms without trace.
 Fewer may know about the researchers investigating whether it is the umbilicus interruptus fairies who have a passion for leaving the cord intact for as long as possible that are responsible for flicking plastic cord clamps off the delivery trolley and onto the floor.
 Midwives also speculate about computer fairies (garblia informationa), who live in hospital databases and lie in wait for midwives who are feeling especially tired or who would prefer that we did not live in the age of computerised note keeping.

-Some of the other mischievous types to be found on labour wards include the waywaardia oxytocinas and their cousins, the waywaardia prostalandinas, who magically extract the active ingredients out of these drugs for recreational use, thus rendering entire batches inactive and / or causing random outbreaks of post-partum haemorrhage and failed induction.
+Some of the other mischievous types to be found on labour wards include the waywaardia oxytocinas and their cousins, the waywaardia prostaglandinas.
+These little creatures magically extract the active ingredients out of these drugs for recreational use, thus rendering entire batches inactive and / or causing random outbreaks of post-partum haemorrhage and failed induction.
 Then there are the monitarus messupus fairies who ensure that midwives forget to turn the record button back on after changing the paper in CTG machines.
 These naughty fairies are particularly apt to strike just before a member of the obstetric team enters the room to review a woman and her CTG output.
-All of these fairies, however, are vastly outnumbered by the many branches of the concelia fairy family, where each group of cousins ~ including the concelia pinaardia, concelia stethoscopia, concelia monitor-beltus and concelia grandus-sphygo-cuffia ~ specialise in hiding key pieces of equipment at inopportune moments.
+All of these fairies, however, are vastly outnumbered by the many branches of the concelia fairy family.
+Where each group of cousins – including the concelia pinaardia, concelia stethoscopia, concelia monitor-beltus and concelia grandus-sphygo-cuffia – specialise in hiding key pieces of equipment at inopportune moments.

 Happily, however, there also exist fairies who love to help and support midwives.
 The magic tea fairy (camellia surprisium) flies a vigil around maternity units during stressful periods, keeping an eye on what is happening in different rooms and gently whispering into the right ears when she finds a midwife who looks desperately in need of a brew being made for her.
 Her aunt, terminata assemblia, does not get out much but makes a big impact when she does because she specialises in the last-minute and unexpected cancellation of the meetings that everybody has been dreading for weeks.
 All of these activities, however, are often overshadowed by the level of gratitude with which midwives greet the arrival of progressica velox, colloquially known as “the romping-on fairy”.
 This eagerly anticipated creature randomly waves her wand in the direction of women who appear at first sight that they are going to be in labour for hours and hours and yet who crack on and birth within a surprisingly short time.